Graduate Internship Opportunities 2026-2027

-Photo: J. Paul Getty Trust
+© 2024 J. Paul Getty Trust

 The J. Paul Getty Museum

-The J. Paul Getty Museum seeks to inspire curiosity about, and enjoyment and understanding of, the visual arts by collecting, conserving, exhibiting and interpreting works of art of outstanding quality and historical importance.
+The J. Paul Getty Museum seeks to inspire curiosity about, and enjoyment and understanding of, the visual arts by collecting, conserving, exhibiting, and interpreting works of art of outstanding quality and historical importance.
 To fulfill this mission, the Museum continues to build its collections through purchase and gifts, and develops programs of exhibitions, publications, scholarly research, public education, and the performing arts that engage our diverse local and international audiences.
 All of these activities are enhanced by the uniquely evocative architectural and garden settings provided by the Museum's two renowned venues: the Getty Villa and the Getty Center.
 A few internships will be located at the Getty Villa.
 For more information about the Museum, go to getty.edu/museum.

 Museum: Antiquities Conservation (Getty Villa)

 The department of Antiquities Conservation is responsible for the care of the Getty Museum’s collection of ancient art at the Getty Villa.
-As part of the conservation team, the graduate intern will participate in the full range of activities of the department, working closely with all departmental staff, curators, and other professional staff across Getty.
-Activities include the conservation treatment and technical study of a wide variety of ancient artifacts made of metal, stone, ceramics, glass and organic materials as well as preventive conservation, exhibition planning and installation, research, examination and preparation of objects for loan, and mountmaking.
+As part of the conservation team, the graduate intern will participate in the full range of activities of the department, working closely with conservators curators, and other professional staff across Getty.
+Activities include the conservation treatment and technical study of a wide variety of ancient artifacts made of metal, stone, ceramics, glass, and organic materials as well as preventive conservation, exhibition planning and installation, research, examination and preparation of objects for loan, and mountmaking.
 The intern will participate in ongoing projects such as the study of ancient polychromy, rigging and treatment of large-scale sculpture, 3-D scanning applications in conservation treatment and mountmaking, exhibitions, and public outreach.
-The intern is encouraged to conduct a research project in an area of interest to them, such as in in-depth technical study, utilizing the Getty’s analytical and research resources.
+The intern is encouraged to conduct a research project in an area of interest to them, such as in in-depth technical study, utilizing Getty’s analytical and research resources.

 Museum: Communications and Public Affairs

 The Museum's Public Affairs department offers a special opportunity for a graduate intern to gain hands-on experience in internal and external museum communications activities.
-Collaborating with a small, dynamic team, the intern will work on an array of external and internal communications for the Museum.
-The intern will regularly write and edit content, and manage its publication process on our website and external partner sites; support the Museum's social media platforms helping to create and publish content, with a special focus on content supporting the Museum's public programs; help refine mailing lists for exhibition openings; (potentially) play a role in supporting small and large-scale events; and assist with other activities as time permits.
-The internship will provide a rich learning experience of how a communications department supports a museum's daily operations.
+Collaborating with a small, dynamic team, the intern will have the opportunity to produce content for our website, newsletters, and external partner sites (including Google Arts & Culture); support the Museum's social media platforms helping to create and publish, with a special focus on content supporting the Museum's public programs; research and refine mailing lists for exhibition openings; play a role in supporting small- and large-scale events; and assist with other activities as time permits.
+The internship will provide a rich learning experience in how a museum’s communications department supports special initiatives and daily operations.

 Museum: Design